fuzzywalrus/sonoma-wallpaper-downloader/README.md

 # Developers

-This is a very simplistic electron app that builds a universal binary for ARM64/x86 Macs.
-The main.js is used for the Electron layer and app.js is used for inside the app.
+This very simplistic electron app builds a universal binary for ARM64/x86 Macs.
+The `main.js` is used for the Electron layer and app.js is used for inside the app.
 Main.js.
-There isn't much use of ipc communication in this app beyond the auto updating.
+There isn't much use of IPC communication in this app beyond the auto-updating.

 ## Setup

-Run `npm install` to install the dependencies from the root directory of this program
+Run `npm install` to install the dependencies from the root directory of this program.

 ## Dev